varunswarup0/DeCluttr/AUDIO_SYSTEM_README.md

 - Missing sound files (graceful degradation)
 - Audio permission issues (silent failure)
-- Device in silent mode (respects iOS silent switch)
+- Device muted or in Do Not Disturb mode
 - Low memory conditions (proper cleanup)

 ## Testing

-Use the Audio Test section in the Profile screen to:

-- Verify sound files are loading correctly
-- Test volume levels
-- Confirm audio settings are working
-- Debug audio issues
+The previous Audio Test screen was removed.
+Developers can verify audio by calling the functions returned from `useSwipeAudio` during testing.

 ## Future Enhancements